Kaeng Krachan to Doi Lang: 3-27 February 2012

 Red-wattled Lapwing 20 Streak-eared Bulbul 4

-Pacific Golden Plover 20 Large Cuckooshrike 6
+Pacific Golden Plover 20 Oriental Cuckooshrike 6

 Grey Plover 60 Brown Prinia 6